davidmasse/blog-Pandas-tips/README.md

 This seems to be the fastest way to check for any null values present in a dataframe: `df.isnull().values.any()`.

 Here are two quick ways to check for duplicates.
-Returns False if duplicate rows (same in specified columns, or same in all columns if none specified) are found, and True if no duplicates.
+Returns False if duplicate rows (same values in specified columns, or same in all columns if none specified) are found, and True if no duplicates.

 ```
 # otherwise useful `keep` argument, not needed here, allows control over which copies of a particular row are kept/dropped